clef/handbook/Hiring Documents/Acknowledgment of Receipt.md

 # Acknowledgement of Receipt of Employee Handbook

-I acknowledge I have received a copy of the Clef Employee Handbook, have read it, and understand its provisions.
+I acknowledge I have received a copy of the Comake Employee Handbook, have read it, and understand its provisions.
 I further understand that if I have a question, I am obligated to ask one of the founders for clarification of any provisions in the Employee Handbook.

 I further understand that the statements contained in the handbook do not create any contractual or other legal obligations of employment.
-I also understand that Clef may at any time modify, rescind, or revise any policy, benefit, or practice described in the handbook, except for its policy of at-will employment.
+I also understand that Comake may at any time modify, rescind, or revise any policy, benefit, or practice described in the handbook, except for its policy of at-will employment.

-I understand and agree that my employment with Clef is at-will and can be terminated by either me or the company without cause or notice and that nothing in the handbook should be interpreted to the contrary.
-This is the entire agreement between me and Clef on this subject; it supersedes any prior inconsistent representations or agreements and may only be modified in a writing signed by me and the CEO.
+I understand and agree that my employment with Comake is at-will and can be terminated by either me or the company without cause or notice and that nothing in the handbook should be interpreted to the contrary.
+This is the entire agreement between me and Comake on this subject; it supersedes any prior inconsistent representations or agreements and may only be modified in a writing signed by me and the CEO.

 I acknowledge that it is my responsibility to read and become familiar with the contents of the handbook.